Celebrating International Day of Happiness: 20 March, 2025

 — By Dr. Sandip Roy.

-March 20th is the International Day of Happiness.
+March 20th is the International Day of Happiness (IDH).

-Finland has been the happiest country in the world for the 7 years in a row.
+Finland is the happiest country in the world for the 8th year in a row.
+Finns reported an average score of 7.736 (out of 10) when asked to evaluate their lives.

 1. Build positive relationships